jtiosue/autolight/README.md

 - Setting `resolution=540` or `720` or `1080` will automatically fit every video to that size, possibly adding a zoom and/or pan.
 By default, `resolution=720`.
 You can override this by automatically supplying `width, height, zoom, pan` keywords. `height` and/or `width` will override `resolution`.
 - You can set meta info for a clip with the `info="stuff"` keyword argument.
 If you run autolight in debug mode, `"stuff"` will automatically appear in the upper right hand corner.
 In debug mode, resolution will automatically be set to 240 and fps to 10 unless they are manually specified in the file.
 - `pan=` up, down, left, or right dynamically pans in those directions.
 On the other hand, `pan=` north, south, east, west, center keeps it stationary on the top, bottom, right, left, or center of the image/video.
 Use these options if your image or video is not the correct aspect ratio.
+- For autoschedule, you can utilize the `trimmable` and `trim` keywords. `trimmable` is a boolean (defaults to `True`) specifying whether the autoscheduling algorithm is allowed to trim the video.
+If you set `trimmable=False`, then the video will only be trimmed a very little bit; just enough to time it with an audiotick.
+Whether `trimmable=True` or `False`, if the clip is trimmed at all, it will be trimmed based off of `trim`. `trim` can be `'symmetric'` (default), `'start'`, or `'end'`.
+These specify where to trim the video if the algorithm decides to trim it.

 ## To do